hadwll/VBA_1_1axis_mqtt/readme.md

 enable the file by creating a link from it to the sites-enabled directory

 	sudo ln -s /etc/nginx/sites-available/your_domain /etc/nginx/sites-enabled/

+You need to delete the default file from the sites-available and sites-enabled dir

+	sudo rm default

 finally check the configration of the nginx file